Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 ## Set up the Provider

 The provider is a component that passes the application state to its child components.
 You'll wrap your whole App in the Provider so that the application state can be shared with all the other components in the app!

+It's this "provider" that allow the `useSelector` and `useDispatch` hooks to work.
+You'll use these hooks to access your application state.

 Edit `src/index.js`: